kinjalpatni2025-sudo/billbuddy365/README.md

-# billbuddy365
+# BillBuddy365

-Smart invoice management for all businesses
+Smart invoice system for all businesses.